nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 * Keyboard input (keyboardHandler.py): Supports entering commands from the keyboard.
 * Logging facility (logHandler.py): Allows a module to write logs to be viewed by a developer or a user via Log Viewer.
 It includes the following class:
 	* `logHandler.Log`: The class which implements logging facility.
 * Math content presentation (MathPress packages): allows NVDA to recognize and interact with various math content and markup.
-NvDA ships with MathML support package and support for Math Player is included in 2015.2 or later.
+NVDA ships with MathML support package and support for Math Player is included in 2015.2 or later.
 * Mouse support (mouseHandler.py): Supports mouse commands.
 * NVDA objects collection (NVDAObjects): A collection of NVDA objects or controls used in many applications and standards such as UIA (User Interface Automation).
-Some objects require special actions to be performed, and these are specified in behaviors module in NvDA objects package.
+Some objects require special actions to be performed, and these are specified in behaviors module in NVDA objects package.
 Some of the common ones include:
 	* `NVDAObjects.NVDAObject`: the base class for NVDA objects that define events, properties and so on.
 	* `NVDAObjects.IAccessible`: a collection of MSAA/IAccessible objects, such as working with SysListView32 list views and others.
 	* `NVDAObjects.JAB`: a collection of classes used when interfacing with Java applications and Java Access Bridge.